LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.4.
 Value-Id Caches

-the LinuxForHealth FHIR Server uses internal memory caches for resource type names, parameter names, references, codes and systems.
+The LinuxForHealth FHIR Server uses internal memory caches for resource type names, parameter names, references, codes and systems.
 These caches use a least-recently-used (LRU) strategy to avoid unbound growth which would result in an out-of-memory (OOM) condition.

 Currently the LinuxForHealth FHIR Servers do not use sharding(*) to distribute client requests and so any client request may hit any server in a given cluster.
 This means that the memory used for caching value-id lookups is not distributed, but each servers' cache is complete and may contain data also cached in another server.
 This may be revised in future releases if it becomes a scaling issue.